Share this post on:

 They are inclined to be shy except with close friends, and their reserve is difficult to penetrate.
 Able to concentrate better than any other type, they prefer to work quietly at their computers or drafting tables, often alone.

 Architects also become obsessed with analysis, which can seem to shut others out.
-Once caught up in a thought process, Architects close off and persevere until they comprehend the issue in all its complexity.
+Once caught up in a thought process, architects close off and persevere until they comprehend the issue and all its complexity.

 Architects prize intelligence and can seem arrogant with their grand desire to grasp the universe’s structure.
-They may show impatience with others who have less ability or are less driven.
+They may show impatience with others who are less capable or driven.

 Famous Architects